 To hammer Divine Giyan-Wisdom into our deluded heads, the Gurbani enshrined within the Sri Guru Granth Sahib (SGGS) uses many analogies, similes, allegories, metaphors, idioms, euphemism, symbolic expressions, figurative or… Continue reading Seven Days of a Sikh

-First off, the Gurmat Wisdom of the Sri Guru Granth Sahib (SGGS) does NOT create SANTDOM or SAADHDOM or DERAA-VAAD or BAABAA-DOM!
-As a matter of fact, the Gurbani (SGGS) is… Continue reading Deraa-Vaad Baabaas
+First off, the Gurmat Wisdom of the Sri Guru Granth Sahib (SGGS) does NOT create SANTDOM or SAADHDOM or BAABAA-DOM or DERAA-VAAD!
+As a matter of fact, the Message of Gurbani… Continue reading Deraa-Vaad Baabaas, Sadh, Sant…

 Gurbani is not Meant to Repeat Pre-1469 Belief System

-Guru Sahib’s epic war was with ‘Biparvaad’ (ਬਿਪਰਵਾਦ) — rituals (Karamkaand) of non-conforming elements that constitute the negation of Gurmat of Baabaa Nanak.
-That being said, Biparvaad is a ‘Soch-ਸੋਚ’ (thinking)… Continue reading Gurbani is not Meant to Repeat Pre-1469 Belief System
+Guru Sahib’s epic war was with ‘Biparvaad’ (ਬਿਪਰਵਾਦ).
+What is the way of Biparan?
+In a nutshell, that custom, tradition, or ritual (Karamkaand), (which the early Brahman had introduced to… Continue reading Gurbani is not Meant to Repeat Pre-1469 Belief System

 Sikhi of the Clergy – Pujaaree